Stefan Gruber: Other endeavors

+In the summer of 2012, Gruber painted Both Worlds, a triptych mural installation in Seattle's Cal Anderson Park, painted for the Sound Transit Art Program (STart).
+According to the STart blog, the "wall is meant to be a cartoon place where characters from Stefan's previous films can go to relax."

 Inventions

 Stefan Gruber's Hexagonal Chess is partially an answer to Douglas Hofstadter's challenge to translate traditional square lattice chess into a hexagonal lattice version, which Hoffstadter calls, "chesh."
 Gruber completed the preliminary list of rules in 1993 and created an animated accompaniment to explain the game.
 A group meets regularly in Seattle to playtest the game.

 Gruber invented 3 Way Soccer at The Nova Project in 2005.
 The game is an unorthodox sports workshop with continuously evolving rules, only loosely resembling soccer.
 Each game is one hour in length, during which the first forty minutes, the ball is in play, and the remaining twenty minutes are used to decide how the rules of the game should change for the next game.
 In each game, three teams are formed on a circular field, and a large yoga ball is used instead of a soccer ball.
 The interactions of three opposing teams creates what Gruber describes as a "dance-related trajectory".